hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 e.g. EXPLAIN in postgres

 ### WHERE to start
 Start by fiddling with the `WHERE` clause.
-The biggest improvements in query performance I have ever seen were resulted from, often small, changes to filtering clause.
+The biggest improvements in query performance I have ever seen resulted from, often small, changes to filtering clause.
 Let's look at an example query.
 ```sql
 select